-Premier League clubs vote to open transfer window on July 27; additional domestic window between Premier League and EFL runs from October 5-16
+Premier League clubs have until October 5 to do main business; additional domestic window between Premier League and EFL runs from October 5-16

 When will clubs be able to do business in the summer transfer window and when is Deadline Day?